oroinc/platform/src/Oro/Component/Config/Resources/doc/cumulative_resources.md

 Initialization
 --------------
 The `Cumulative Resources` routine need to be initialized before you can use it.
 It can be done in your application Kernel class.
-The initialization steps include clearing state of [CumulativeResourceManager](../../CumulativeResourceManager.php) before constructors of any bundle will be called and set list of available bundles for this manager.
+The initialization steps include clearing state of [CumulativeResourceManager](../../CumulativeResourceManager.php), which should be done before constructors of any bundle will be called, and set list of available bundles.
 The following example shows how it is done in ORO platform:

 ``` php
 <?php